DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/onkyo/Docs/Design.md

 	</Device>
 </OnkyoSection>
 ```

+There is also a seperate XML document in /etc/pyhouse for each type of Onkyo device.
+This file defines the specifics for each different Onkyo device.

 The host name must be present in /etc/hosts and the IP address is obtained from there.
 The IP addresses in the xml file are for documentation only.